Information for Visiting Pet Owners

 For dentistry related referrals, a pre authorisation is required for all insurance claims.
 If this is not possible then payment will be due at time of collection.

 If you already have a current claim with your vet and your case is not dentistry related, we will need full policy details.
 We ask that you call your insurance company and request permission for us to discuss the policy direct with them.
 This way we can determine any issues before they arise.

 If you intend to make an insurance claim, please bring a claim form and a copy of your insurance policy for us on the day of your appointment.

 Payment will be due at the time of collection by cash, debit or credit card unless we have agreed in advance to do a direct claim with an insurance company.
 This can only be done if we have a letter pre-authorising a direct claim from your insurance company. back to list

 Routine post operative checks are usually carried out at your own vets but for more complicated cases we may ask, where possible, that we see your pet again.
 Your vets will receive a full update of all treatment.
-Dental cases are usually seen in 6 months for follow up x-rays.
-You will be contacted to arrange this appointment. back to list
+For dentistry cases, you will be contacted to arrange an appointment to suit you at an appropriate time. back to list

 SN3 3FR (use SN3 3RB for sat nav)

 Local Landmarks: We are located opposite a large Morrisons supermarket.
 Look for the 3 flags flying at our hospital